itislab/alpheus/README.md

 # Alpheus

 A tool for organizing and managing computational experiments.
+Advantages:

+- Builds a dependency graph of operations.
+- Incrementally computes only that data which were affected by a change.
+- Allows to reproduce the data.

 ---